SciViews/svUnit/README.md

 cycle stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

+'svUnit' is a testing framework inspired by xUnit/jUnit.
+It is ismilar and compatible with 'RUnit', but implemented totally differently internally.
+Test suite writen for 'RUnit' or 'svUInit' should be inter-compatible.
+Look at the documentation to discover what 'svUnit' may offer to you for testing your R packages.

 ## Installation

 The latest stable version of 'svUnit' can simply be installed from [CRAN](http://cran.r-project.org):